Traditional Bakewell Tart

 Best Jam to Use

 I don’t think there’s a traditional flavor of jam that is generally used, but I used a sour cherry jam.
-Cherry pairs so well with the almond and I definitely recommend it, although of course any other flavor of jam can be used.
+Cherry pairs so well with the almond and I highly recommend it, although of course any other flavor of jam can be used (raspberry would be delicious, too).

 I used store-bought jam but this is the perfect way to showcase your own homemade fruit preserves, too.